oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

     * Under `Create agent configuration` select `Add configuration later`
     * Then click `Create agent configuration`

-* If you are choosing to download the model directly from source, you will need to configure a VCN with access to internet.
-Create a subnet for the model deployment
-  * Go to the [Virtual Cloud Network](https://cloud.oracle.com/networking/vcns) in your Tenancy
-  * Select one of your existing VCNs
-  * Click on `Create subnet` button
-  * Specify a name
-  * As `Subnet type` select `Regional`
-  * As IP CIDR block set `10.0.32.0/19`
-  * Under `Route Table` select the routing table for private subnet
-  * Under `Subnet Access` select `Private Subnet`
-  * Click on `Create Subnet` to create it

 * This example uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image required for the deployment.
 For the `Makefile` to execute the container build and push process to Oracle Cloud Container Registry, you have to setup in your local terminal the  `TENANCY_NAME` and `REGION_KEY` environment variables.`TENANCY_NAME` is the name of your tenancy, which you can find under your [account settings](https://cloud.oracle.com/tenancy) and the `REGION_KEY` is a 3 letter name of your tenancy region, you consider to use for this example, for example IAD for Ashburn, or FRA for Frankfurt.
 You can find the region keys in our public documentation for [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

     ```bash